wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = Blacklist Functionality =
 * Ban users by specifying IP addresses or use a wild card to specify IP ranges.
 * Ban users by specifying user agents.
-* Monitor the most active IP addresses which persistently produce the most SPAM comments and instantly block them with the click of a button.

 = Firewall Functionality =